Ultraviolet Rays: What’s the Difference?

-Drivers also should regularly conduct skin self-exams of the whole body and keep an eye out for any new, changing or suspicious spots on their skin.
-Follow the ABCDEs of skin cancer.
-And schedule an appointment with a dermatologist if you develop any new or concerning spots.
+Those who spend a lot of time driving should regularly conduct skin self-exams of the whole body and keep an eye out for any new, changing, or suspicious spots on their skin.
+Contact your dermatologist if you develop any new or concerning spots.